- Individual Counseling

 To learn more about LASSI, call the Counseling Center at 718-960-8761.

 PASS provides students with an opportunity to develop the skills needed to imptove study and test-taking skills, improve motivation and reduce anxiety related to academic stress.
-Weekly learning skills workshops on time management, overcoming procrastination, managing academic stress, achieving exam success, and managing test anxiety, will be given throughout the semester on Wednesdays at 3:30pm and Saturdays at noon.
-For more information please contact us at 718-960-8761 or view our schedule.
+Students are given free Coaching sessions to get them to their academic and personal goals.
+For more information please contact us at 718-960-8761.

 The Counseling Center provides in-classroom presentations in the following areas: depression and anxiety awareness; sexual assault awareness; domestic violence awareness; and in the study skills areas, including college adjustment, learning strategies, procrastination and time management, and goal setting.

 In addition, the Counseling Center provides psycho-educational and personal growth workshops in mental health awareness, study skills strategies, as well as workshops that focus on increasing self-esteem, self-awareness, and improve interpersonal relationships.
 All of the Center's programs are multi-culturally sensitive and responsive to ethnic and sexual diversity.
-To request a classroom presentation, visit "classroom presentations."
+To request a classroom presentation, click here.

 The Counseling Center provides consultation to faculty and other appropriate campus personnel about individual students, while respecting the bounds of confidentiality.
 Consultation is also provided to parents and other family members as needed.